What You'll Learn Reading This Article

 One of the biggest reasons people choose to work in the healthcare industry is that they want to help people.
 The relationships between staff and patients are at the core of the patient-centered care model.

 As a practice provides improved quality of care and realizes higher levels of patient satisfaction, the employee experience improves as well.
-A happier, more engaged care team supports greater productivity and quality performance.
+A happier, more engaged care team supports greater productivity and quality performance, while mitigating the risk of burnout.

 While many benefits may be intangible or downstream, practices can see an impact on their bottom line through: